Leee-xx/LEEWANG-take_home_challenge/README.md

 ## Project Requirements

-Please complete both the steps below.
+Please complete the steps below.
 1. Support Global Fulfillment
   * Create a fulfullment-center model (minimally a name, city, and country).
   * Modify the locations model to support more than one FC.